NAU-IoT/Power-Monitoring/README.md

   This project also utilizes the Adafruit Powerboost 1000c which can be purchased [here](https://www.adafruit.com/product/2465)

-  The HAT is connected to the GPIO pins, in this case on a Raspberry Pi Zero.
+  The HAT is connected to the GPIO pins, in this case on a Raspberry Pi 4.

-  The HAT will be collecting data from it's inputs and the data will be published remotely by using MQTT.
+  The HAT will be collecting data from the terminals and the data will be published remotely by using MQTT.

 ## Components

-**RASPBERRY PI ZERO**
+**RASPBERRY PI 4**

    Used to run power monitoring python script